cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

 vessels going to anchor after a successful shift.
 But those are mostly orbit bound ships.

-The character\'s ship should be around the size of 1000 GST.
+The character's ship should be around the size of 1000 GST.
 To bring this into perspective, it would be around 38m long and roughly 10m wide and 8m high, being in a roughly boxy shape.
 That is a sizeable ship equipped for many tasks and able to carry a punch.